Pinkieguys/LabelTool/README.md

 LabelTool is a Python-based toolkit designed for scientific researchers to refine 3D image segmentations.
 It provides specialized tools to detect and fix common segmentation errors like over-segmentation (particles split into multiple labels) and under-segmentation (multiple particles merged into one label), which are frequent in X-ray CT and other 3D imaging modalities.

-This repository also includes specific implementations of algorithms discussed in our associated paper, including **Eigenvalue Correction** for normal fitting and **LLT (Locally-adaptive Local Threshold)** technique for contact correction.
+This repository also includes specific implementations of algorithms discussed in our associated paper, including **3D Side-window Filter** for image filtering, **Eigenvalue Correction** for normal fitting and **LLT (Locally-adaptive Local Threshold)** technique for contact correction.

 ## Key Features